Mount Lassen as seen from the south side near the visitors center.

 Inside Lassen Volcanic National Park near Supans Sulfer Works mining site.

 After that, we then took our cruise ship two thousand miles further south to Cabo San Lucas.
-Then rode the cruise ship back to where we left our RV.
-That was the easiest four thousand miles in our five-year journey.
+Then, we rode the cruise ship back to where we left our RV.
+That was the most effortless four thousand miles in our five-year journey.
 Here is another link recapping our journey: Five Years Of Full-Time RVing

 A very weathered but still alive tree inside Lassen National Park.